“I wondered what they really talked about when they talked about growing up. Now, I think I know a little bit about it and life.”

 So when does maturity occur amid all these years?
 They must have gone through something, right?
 Like, experiences and learning process that molded them.

 Maturity isn’t something that simply happens as you grow up.
-You need to put an effort in gaining emotional or psychological maturity that you strive for.
+You need to put an effort into gaining emotional or psychological maturity that you strive for.

 You need to try.